ajgarlag/AjglCsvRfc/README.md

 > appearing inside a field must be escaped by preceding it with
 > another double quote.

-The CSV version of the string `Hello \"World"!` should be `"Hello \""World""!"` but it does not work as expected.
-You can see a detailed explanation at https://3v4l.org/aROTj
+The CSV version of the string `"Hello\", World!` should be `"""Hello\"", World!"` but it does not work as expected.
+You can see a detailed explanation at https://3v4l.org/NnHp4

 This package provides an alternative implementation to read and write well escaped CSV files for the following functions and methods: